d-davidson/OrchidAPI/api-doc.md

 **Arguments**:

-  start     - Start (server time in epoch milliseconds, UTC).
-If 0, defaults to current epoch time in milliseconds, UTC. take      - Number of archives to return.
-Defaults to 100. offset    - Number of archives to skip.
-Defaults to 0. stream_id - If specified, only retrieve archives associated to stream.
+  `start`     - Start (server time in epoch milliseconds, UTC).
+If `0`, defaults to current epoch time in milliseconds, UTC.

+  `take`      - Number of archives to return.

+  `offset`    - Number of archives to skip.

+  `stream_id` - If specified, only retrieve archives associated to stream.

 <a id="orchid_api.OrchidAPI.get_archive"></a>